Reares94/Lyndenmayer_System/README.md

 How do I install it?

 Download the code and launch the index.html file with a browser.
 The code has been tested with Mozilla Firefox and Google Chrome.
+You should have a dedicated GPU to render more trees and to use a higher number of iterations(the maximum allowed is 7).

 A)Google Chrome: